-In our earlier article Four Reasons For Retouching Portraits in Lightroom we looked at why you can use Lightroom for developing authentic, natural portraits that capture character.
+In our earlier tutorial Four Reasons For Retouching Portraits in Lightroom we looked at why you can use Lightroom Classic for developing authentic, natural portraits that capture character.
 That article (which you can catch up on using the link above) covers the theory – this one shows you how to put these ideas into practice.

 Before we start, it’s worth thinking about the style in which you’d like to retouch your portraits.
 Do you prefer the slick, airbrushed look common in a lot of commercial photography?
 Or you prefer a more natural, authentic look?
-If it’s the latter you’re in luck – Lightroom’s tools are perfect for this style of portrait retouching.
+If it’s the latter you’re in luck – Lightroom Classic’s tools are perfect for this style of portrait retouching.

 Portrait retouching workflow